 Our patron’s son has returned from his Grand Tour of Europe and brought back manuscripts of exotic Italian music for The Queen’s Closet to transcribe and perform.
 As always, our repertoire included lesser-known pieces by the familiar composers Vivaldi, and Albinoni, rubbing shoulders with less familiar composers such as Steffani, Bertali and Mancini.
 In this programme we expanded our cornucopia of Restoration sounds, with the addition of baroque horns.

 This performance was well received by the audience and The Queen’s Closet was nominated for two NZ Fringe awards – Most Promising Emerging Company and Outstanding Ensemble Performance.

 April 5th we had planned to collaborate with Wellington chamber choir Nota Bene to perform Vivaldi’s Gloria in D rv 589 and Bach’s magnificent cantata BWV 12 “Weinen, Klagen, Sorgen, Zagen.”
 Unfortunately this performance is postponed.

 These works unite choir and orchestra in St Mary of the Angels in Wellington, and feature both vocal soloists and the hoboy and natural trumpet.
-Further details and ticketing will be available on our website shortly.

 The pieces in this programme demonstrate the versatility of both ensembles, showcasing the Restoration colour and brilliance of Purcell, as well as the rich continental sounds of Heinrich Ignaz Franz Biber in a full baroque orchestra with sackbuts, hoboys and natural trumpets.
 The venue of St Mary of the Angels will again provide a wonderful acoustic for these glorious pieces of early music.
-Again, tickets will be available on our website soon.

 We would like to thank the following organisations for supporting our 2020 season: